RunyanLab/KhouryFalaRunyan2022/README.md

 cdfplot_CFK.m is a custom plotting function adapted from matlab's cdfplot function.

-expfits_distbins_sounds.m fits a lambda for each dataset that describes the rate of decay of noise correlations over distance.
+expfits_distbins_sounds.m fits a lambda for each dataset that describes the rate of decay of noise correlations over distance, generates plot for Figure 2E.